Grid schedule coming soon

 Seminar room: 124 (Atrium Level)

-Presented by David Gnaw, Brook & Breeze founder
+Presented by David Wang, Brook & Breeze founder

 Tapping into a global supply chain traditionally has allowed big brands to cut costs and lose control over the production of their products.
 But, there (might) be a middle roady enabled by changes in technology, logistics, and media.